Please check that you meet all requirements before submitting an application.

 - Applicant must demonstrate a commitment to improving the quality of one's life by practicing responsibility for their health and lifestyle choices.
 This may include but is not limited to areas of nutrition, sleep quality, substance abuse, exercise, mental health, injury and trauma recovery, maternity care, ongoing support for chronic health conditions and accessibility needs, etc.

-Grants will be awarded based on their proposal needs and requests, for 1) creating a new original art project honoring one’s authentic artistry and 2) achieving a realistic wellness goal tending to a critical aspect of one’s well-being.
-The CreateWell Fund will award two to four select individuals $1200 up to $6000, for discrete projects lasting up to one-year in duration.
+Awards will be given based on their proposal needs and requests, for 1) creating a new original art project honoring one’s authentic artistry and 2) achieving a realistic wellness goal tending to a critical aspect of one’s well-being.
+The CreateWell Fund will award two to four select individuals $2000 up to $6000, for discrete projects lasting up to one-year in duration.

 Priorities & Funding Criteria